patrickjaigner/fastai-v1-course-v3/README.md

 # fastai-V1

-This repository contains all models created with fastai during working through the fast.ai video course v3.
+This repository contains all models and notebooks created with fastai during working through the fast.ai video course v3.

-- label_image_classifier: Classification of paintings into the epoch of art history
-- multi_label_image_classifier: Classification of movie posters into single or multiple genres.
-- tabular_classifier: Classification of kaggle titanic training set (best: 81,6% on testset)